-Retailers throw away ugly foods because “consumers demand nice looking food, so retailers have to accept that”, according to Zero Waste SG’s Executive Director Eugene Tay.
-A survey conducted by Electrolux found that 83% of Singaporeans will only buy unblemished-looking fruits and vegetables – and this results in throwing away the ugly foods as well as the resources that have been put into growing and packaging it.
+According to Zero Waste SG’s Executive Director Eugene Tay, retailers throw away ugly foods because “consumers demand nice looking food.
+So retailers have to accept that”.
+A survey conducted by Electrolux found that 83% of Singaporeans will only buy unblemished-looking fruits and vegetables.
+And this results in throwing away the ugly foods and the resources that go into growing and packaging.

 These aesthetically crafted dishes are (in clockwise order from top left) rice pudding, tuna pasta and granola bar.
 Credits: Plentyfull

 The ingredients used in these dishes were initially discarded by consumers because they were “ugly” and donated to The Food Bank.
 However, considering the positive reception towards this campaign, it is clear that what’s inside is what truly matters!

 So how can then you help as a consumer?
 When shopping in supermarkets, consider opting for the “uglier” goods instead.
 It’s almost a guarantee that they will taste way better than they look!